 Our panel discussions allow for in-depth public conversations between community members, the consultant team, and planning experts.

-Envision Cambridge will host several public workshops throughout the planning process to learn from the community on citywide topics.
+Envision Cambridge hosts public workshops to learn from the community on citywide topics.

 Community Engagement Team